 Collecting your certificate

-Certificates for summer 2017 graduations will be available for collection during the first week in August only.
+Certificates for winter 2017 graduations will be available for collection between Monday 22 January 2018 and Friday 26 January 2018 only.

 Certificates can be collected in person from:

 |Coleraine||Examinations Office (Room H231)|

 If you wish to receive your certificate and transcript by post you have two options:

 1. Standard postal delivery

 This option is free of charge and at student's own risk.